xmake-io/xmake-docs/guide/package_management.md

 ## Local Package Mode

-By including a dependency package directory and a binary package file in the project, it is convenient to integrate some third-party dependency libraries.
+By including a dependency package directory and some binary library files in the project, it is convenient to integrate some third-party dependency libraries.
 This method is relatively simple and straightforward, but the disadvantages are also obvious and inconvenient to manage.

 Take the tbox project as an example.
 The dependency package is as follows: